Baby, teen mom among 6 killed in shooting at California home

 “We also believe this was not a random act of violence.
 We believe this was a targeted family,” he said.

-Two of the victims, the teen mother and her young child, were shot in the head, the sheriff said.
+Two of the victims, the young mother and her child, were shot in the head, the sheriff said.

+Samuel Pina said Monday that his teenage granddaughter, Alissa Parraz, and her baby, Nycholas Nolan Parraz, were among those killed.

+“I can’t wrap my head around what kind of monster would do this,” he told The Associated Press.

 Goshen is a semi-rural community of about 3,000 residents 35 miles (56 kilometers) southeast of Fresno in the agricultural San Joaquin Valley.